AbstractSDK/abstract/framework/docs/src/3_framework/7_upgradability.md

 ## Move Updates

 Some modules will not perform a regular contract migration, and this has to do with our module classification system.
-API modules for instance should not be migratable because it would remove the trustlessness of the system.
+Adapter modules for instance should not be migratable because it would remove the trustlessness of the system.

-Therefore, if we still want to allow for upgradeable API's we need instantiate each API version on a different address.
+Therefore, if we still want to allow for upgradeable Adapters we need instantiate each Adapter version on a different address.
-When you as a developer decide to upgrade an API module, the abstract infrastructure **moves** your API configuration to the new addresses and removes the permissions of the old API contract.
+When you as a developer decide to upgrade an Adapter module, the abstract infrastructure **moves** your Adapter configuration to the new addresses and removes the permissions of the old Adapter contract.

-However, all other modules that depend on the upgraded API module don't have to change any stored addresses as module address resolution is performed through the manager contract, similar to how DNS works!
+However, all other modules that depend on the upgraded Adapter module don't have to change any stored addresses as module address resolution is performed through the manager contract, similar to how DNS works!

 ## Upgrading Modules